 ‘Transitional Housing’ Tiny Home Village Starts Construction

-Homelessness is a major problem in many communities across the United States.
+Homelessness is a problem in communities across the United States.
 Affordable housing projects like this one could help change that.

 Back in 2016, voters in Albuquerque approved funds for a bold plan by the city to assist its homeless population.
 The idea was innovative: Build a village of tiny homes that could serve as transitional housing, giving the homeless a safe living space while they attempted to stabilize their lives.